 A step-by-step, proper shower routine, according to a dermatologist

-1. Check the water temperature: As ahh-inducing as it may feel to luxuriate in a hot stream, it’s actually not the best idea for the sake of your skin health.
-“Hot water can be damaging to the skin, because it can strip your skin of essential lipids and proteins and make it more easily inflamed,” says Dr. Gohara.
-So before you step under the stream, be sure the temperature has leveled out around “warm” instead of scalding hot.
+1. Check the water temperature: As ahh-inducing as it may feel to luxuriate in a hot stream, it's actually not the best idea for the sake of your skin health.
+"Hot water can be damaging to the skin because it can strip your skin of essential lipids and proteins and make it more easily inflamed," says Dr. Gohara.
+(The high temp could be the reason you're sweating after a shower, too.)
+So before you step under the stream, be sure the temperature has leveled out around "warm" instead of scalding hot.

 2. Wash your face: Streamline your morning routine by washing your face in the shower.
 Dr. Gohara suggests using a gentle exfoliating cleanser.
 We like Clarins One-Step Gentle Exfoliating Cleanser with Orange Extract ($39) two or three times a week to give your skin a bit of an added exfoliation from alpha hydroxy acids, and subbing in a gentle, non-soap cleanser, like Olay Cleanse Gentle Foaming Cleanser ($5) every other time you wash.